fbpx

 • The Will is made in exercise of a power of appointment (where the property would not fall into the hands of the testator’s appointer); and

-The words ‘contemplation of the marriage’ means that the person who wrote the Will did so with the intention or in anticipation of a marriage, or if any evidence suggests that the Will was made in anticipation of marriage.
+The words ‘contemplation of the marriage’ mean that the Will maker did so with the intention or in anticipation of a marriage, or if any evidence suggests that the Will was made in anticipation of marriage.

-The same rule applies if a subsequent marriage is solemnised.
-This means that a subsequent marriage invalidates the previous Will of the testator.
-If you have recently married, or indeed remarried, it’s important to update your legal Will and testament to reflect the changes in your personal life.
+The same rule applies if you get married again.
+The new marriage will revoke your existing Will unless it is expressed to be in contemplation of marriage.
+If you have recently married or remarried, it’s likely that your Will is now invalid and it’s critically important to update your Will to reflect the changes in your personal life.
 This will remove any confusion or possibility of an invalid Will upon your death.

-In Western Australia, de-facto relationships are defined as two people who are living together in a marriage-like relationship, yet without actually being legally married.
-The term de-facto is derived from ‘of fact’ which essentially means that you behave like a married couple, but are not.
+In Western Australia, de-facto relationships are defined as two people who are living together in a marriage-like relationship without being legally married.
+The term “de-facto” is derived from ‘of fact’ which essentially means that you behave like a married couple, but are not.

-The existence of a de-facto relationship, like marriage, impact a person’s considerations when making their Will, in that a de-facto partner is treated in the same way as a married spouse under the relevant inheritance laws.
-As the Will-maker, you have a moral obligation to adequately provide for your de-facto partner in the same way you have a moral obligation to provide for your married spouse (and sometimes, where someone is legally married and also in a de facto relationship, you can have both).
+The existence of a de-facto relationship will impact your considerations when making your Will, in that a de-facto partner is treated in a similar way as a married spouse under the relevant inheritance laws.
+As the Will-maker, you have a moral obligation to adequately and properly provide for your de-facto partner in the same sort of way you have a moral obligation to provide for your married spouse (and sometimes, where someone is legally married and also in a de facto relationship, you can have both).

-If someone dies without a Will and does not adequately provide for their de-facto partner, it can often cause a raft of issues for the surviving de-facto partner when there are surviving children from a previous relationship, as the surviving de-facto partner has the onus of proving that the de-facto relationship existed (if this is disputed by other surviving family members).
+If you die without a Will and do not adequately provide for your de-facto partner, it can often cause a raft of issues for your surviving de-facto partner if there are surviving children from a previous relationship; your surviving de-facto partner now has the onus of proving that the de-facto relationship existed (if this is disputed by other surviving family members).
 The usual indicators of the existence of a de-facto relationship are set out in section 13A of the Interpretation Act 1984 (WA).

-Similarly, if you’re in a de-facto relationship that breaks down and you have made provision in your Will for your previous de-facto partner, this could have massive implications for your last Will and testament (for example, if there are children who may contest the Will).
+Similarly, if you’re in a de-facto relationship that breaks down and you have made provision in your Will for your previous de-facto partner, this could have massive implications for your Will (for example, if there are children who may contest the Will).

 The outcome of this ruling put de-facto couples in the spotlight.
 If you’re ending a de-facto relationship, make sure you review your estate planning arrangements to ensure your gifts or transfers are honoured or removed from any Will.

-Separation from your married spouse is a difficult time for anyone going through it, and it’s important to know what the legal ramifications are when it comes to Wills and testaments.
-From the moment you separate until you actually finalise the divorce by obtaining an order from the Family Court, your will remains valid.
+Separation from your married spouse is a difficult time for anyone, and it’s important to know what the legal ramifications are when it comes to your Will.
+From the moment you separate until you actually finalise the divorce by obtaining an order from the Family Court, your Will remains valid and unchanged simply due to the separation.

-Separated couples – married or de-facto, need to ensure their Will is updated to reflect their current circumstances.
+Separated couples – married or de-facto – need to ensure their Wills are updated to reflect their current circumstances.
 If you’ve recently separated, it’s important you contact a qualified legal practice with dedicated Will solicitors who can look into your individual case.

 Like marriage and separation, divorce also plays a critical role in whether your Will is valid or not.

 In Western Australia, the Wills Act 1970 states that a divorce order made after 9 February 2009 will invalidate a Will.
 There are, however, some key exceptions to this rule.
-One of these exceptions is when your will clearly indicates that the Will is being made in ‘in contemplation’ of divorce.
-This will come down to the evidence surrounding the creation of the Will, and is a long and expensive road to either prove or disprove.
-The gold standard here is updating your Will with clear intentions.
+One of these exceptions is when your Will clearly indicates that it is being made in ‘in contemplation’ of divorce.
+There is very specific drafting that goes into a Will made in contemplation of divorce and the gold standard here is updating your Will with clear intentions.

 Life events like marriage, separation or divorce impact your Will’s validity.
 It’s important to know what your situation is and how to navigate the legal system when it comes to protecting your estate and your final wishes.